Workers' Compensation and Rehabilitation and Other Legislation Amendment Bill 2020

 Who it affects

-First responders including police, ambulance officers, firefighters, child protection workers, corrective services officers, youth justice staff, and emergency medical professionals.
-Also covers support staff who are regularly exposed to traumatic content, such as communications officers and investigators.
+First responders including police, ambulance officers, firefighters, SES and rural fire brigade volunteers, child protection workers, corrective services officers, youth justice staff, and emergency medical professionals.
+It also covers support staff in first responder departments who are regularly exposed to traumatic content, such as fire communications officers and child abuse investigators.

 Key changes